nephiw/bellecreekmd/src/assets/notices/water_district.md

 2. To create a fire break to enhance the safety of the neighborhood from potential grass fires.
 3. To meet perimeter regulations for operational reservoirs.

 Residents can expect an increase in construction traffic and a visible presence of construction at the site.
-Feel free to contact Laurie Tatlock if you have questions.<br/ >
+Feel free to contact Laurie Tatlock if you have questions.<br />
 <a href="tel:+3036499857">303-649-9857</a><br />
 <a href="mailto:laurie@mulhernmre.com" target="_blank">laurie@mulhernmre.com</a>